UN Migration Agency (IOM) Project

 Building the capacity of health care providers abroad and in the US to address the medical needs of migrating refugees to ensure proper health screenings, safe arrival, and a more successful community integration.

-We partner with the United Nations Migration Agency (International Organization for Migration, IOM) to build the capacity of IOM and US-based refugee clinicians to improve the continuum of care delivered to refugees.
+We partnered with the United Nations Migration Agency (International Organization for Migration, IOM) to build the capacity of IOM and US-based refugee clinicians to improve the continuum of care delivered to refugees.
 IOM is the leading intergovernmental organization in the field of migration.
 Around the world, IOM physicians, nurses, laboratorians, and other health care professionals are relied upon to screen and assess US-bound refugees.

 While many refugees are young and healthy, some will have serious health conditions that can complicate their resettlement.
 Better care improves health, reduces costs for welcoming countries, decreases risk of transmissible infections, and improves refugee integration into local communities.